Chris Lynn: Early career and life

 When not on professional duties, Lynn plays senior cricket for Toombul District Cricket Club in Brisbane.
 Lynn is a supporter of the Brisbane Broncos in the National Rugby League.

-Lynn played for the Queensland under-19 side and made his first-class debut as a 19-year-old against South Australia at the Gabba in March 2010.
+Lynn played for the Queensland under-19 team and made his first-class debut as a 19-year-old against South Australia at the Gabba in March 2010.
 A week later, against Western Australia, he scored 139 runs in the second innings and effectively saved Queensland from defeat.
 He represented the Brisbane Heat in the Big Bash League between 2011 and 2022.
 In his first season, he made 109 runs at an average of 21.80, in his second he made 175 runs at 35.00, including 51 off 29 balls against the Perth Scorchers and in his third he scored 198 runs at 28.28 with his best innings again coming against the Scorchers; this time he made 81.